mmalenta/docker_tutorial/README.md

     030309cad0ba: Pushed
     v0.1a: digest: sha256:141d4a94a045f5b42bf6a6c74d9d868beab0ab5c5352de132f2a6068e1bd8d16 size: 943
     ```

-    Now, the image is stored in our private repository.
-Here we used a very
+    The image is now stored in our private repository.

-    simple setup, with all the default parameters and run the repository on
+    Here we used a very simple setup, with all the default parameters and run the repository on
     our machines.
 If you decide that private repository is the most suitable
     solution for you and your team, you can
     [**configure it accordingly**](https://docs.docker.com/registry/configuration/)